VAPus/PyOT-Legacy/_sphinx_source/index.rst

 * Async core code
 * Async, multithreaded scriptsystem
 * Ability to utilize epoll (Linux), iocp (Windows) and kpoll (FreeBSD)
-* Ability to utilize jit from pypy (currently the logger module is a bit of a slowdown, we'll work on it)
+* Ability to utilize jit from pypy (currently the logger module is a bit of a slowdown, we'll work on it, or just wait until pypy 1.7 which seems to fix this)
 * Very flexible core
 * Very configurable core
 * Very fast save format (save takes 0.2ms per player, scales over several sql connections, allowing for upto 10k saves per second)